hydr0nium/patchwork-security.de/content/ctf/deadface2025/hostbusters.md

 udp        0      0 0.0.0.0:37514           0.0.0.0:*                           -
 ```

-There is one UDP port, but if we connect to it via we don't get anything back
+There is one UDP port, but if we connect to it via nc we don't get anything back
-and when we quick we get only this: `punt!`.
+and when we quit we only get this: `punt!`.
 But we also see that we might not
 have the full picture because as it says `can't scan /proc - are you root?`.
 We
 are not root see every listening port.
 Let's try listing what processes are
 running: